Monte Carlo numerical integrators#

 num_dim: int, # number of dimensions to integrate

-num_iter: int, # number of iterations for integration (if used)
+num_iter: int, # (optional) number of iterations for integration

-num_warmup: int, # number of calls to perform for an integrator warmup (if any)
+num_warmup: int, # number of function calls for (optional) warmup

-num_calls: int, # number of function calls for each iteration
+num_calls: int, # number of function calls at each iteration

 ):